TheRealDjElite/TheRealDjElite/README.md

 # 🤙🏽 DJ ELITE™

 Creative Systems Thinker with 20+ years of experience in structured data environments — from eligibility systems and compliance to QA and remote workflows.
 I solve problems by design and by instinct.
-Now moving into data-centric and cloud-supported tools like **Python**, **SQL**, and **AWS** — on my own terms.
+Now building with data-centric and cloud-supported tools like **Python**, **SQL**, and **AWS** — on my own terms.

 🧠 Promethean | 🎼 Song Architect | 🎧 Vinyl Manipulator | 🖋️ Wordsmith | 📚 Sci-Fi + Fact Fanatic | 🦸 DC/Marvel Geek | 💻 PC Nerd | 😈 Naughty by Nature | 💥 Bad MFer